Back to Scaling Node.js Applications guides

 Node.js relies on npm for managing packages.
 The npm ecosystem revolves around the package.json file, which lists dependencies and scripts that define a project’s structure.
 The dependencies are installed into a node_modules directory.
 Node.js supports both CommonJS and ES modules, but transitioning to ES modules has been challenging.
 It requires flags, adjustments to package.json, or command line configurations to achieve full compatibility.

-Deno takes a different approach to dependency management by eliminating the need for a package.json file, instead using direct URL imports and the JSR.
-Deno is ES module-first and doesn't support CommonJS, which helps avoid the complexity of managing multiple module systems.
+Deno takes a different approach to dependency management by eliminating the need for a package.json file; instead, it uses direct URL imports and supports import maps for organizing dependencies.
+Deno is ES module-first and initially did not support CommonJS modules to avoid the complexity of managing multiple module systems.
+However, with the release of Deno 2, it added CommonJS support, enhancing compatibility with the Node.js ecosystem:

 Bun uses a package.json file like Node.js but enhances the process with a binary lockfile bun.lockb for faster dependency resolution.
 While Bun is ES module-first, it also offers robust support for CommonJS, treating it as a first-class citizen.
 This dual compatibility simplifies working with both modern ES modules and the vast ecosystem of existing CommonJS packages, without the complex configurations often required in Node.js.
 Bun also supports downloading packages from the npm registry, Git, HTTP, and tarballs, offering flexibility while ensuring efficient package management, all while maintaining performance and security.